 Capuchos Convent - Sintra

-Located in Sintra area which is popular and gets busy from midday on.
+It is located in the Sintra area which is popular and gets busy from midday on.
 The best time for a visit is in the morning when they open at 9.30 in the high season and 10 in the low season.
 However, it is still not as crowded as Palacio de Pena or Quinta da Regaleira.

-You get a 5 % discount when buying tickets online: http://www.parquesdesintra.pt/en...
+Tip: You get a 5 % discount when buying tickets online

-Although Sintra has a different climate to Cascais and Lisbon due to the high elevation summer can be very hot with up to 30 degrees.
-There is mostly a breeze which is convenient in summer but be careful in autumn and winter.
+Although Sintra has a different climate to Cascais and Lisbon due to the high elevation summer can be very hot with up to 30°C. There is mostly a breeze which is pleasant during summer but be careful in autumn and winter.
 Weather is more unpredictable from October to March, and more rain occurs.
-However, it seldom rains a whole week a view days only.
-Sintra is frequently covered in fog which let it appear mystic.
-Often mid to end of December the weather is fine.
-This told me a hiking guide and friend from http://www.portugalwalkhike.com/
+However, it seldom rains the entire week here.
+Sintra is frequently covered in fog which creates a mystic atmosphere.
+In winter we often experienced pleasant weather and mild temps from mid to end of December.

 The austere Franciscan Monastery located in the dense forest of the Serra da Sintra National Park is only half an hour drive from Lisbon.
 It is not directly located on the common tourist route.
 Due to the remote location, the monks could separate from the world outside.
 The eight small monk cells were so small that I don’t have an idea how they slept in there and even the visitor rooms were bigger.
 The unique Convent of the Capuchos is also called “Convent of the Holy Cross” and “Cork Convent” built in 1560.
 The cork from the oak trees in the region was used as insulation for the cold and humidity which exist in Sintra.
 The most famous monk was Friar Honório.
 It is said he became more than 100 years old.